srl-labs/clab-io-draw/clab2drawio.md

     python clab2drawio.py -i <path_to_your_yaml_file>
     ```

 - `-o, --output`: Specifies the output file path for the generated diagram in draw.io format.
-This argument is required.

     ```bash
     python clab2drawio.py -i <path_to_your_yaml_file> -o <path_to_output_file>